-Hyundai Sonata owners have reported 9 problems linked to fuel pump (under the gasoline fuel system category).
+Hyundai Sonata owners have reported 8 problems related to fuel pump (under the gasoline fuel system category).

 See all problems of the 2006 Hyundai Sonata.

-The vehicle was a 2006 Hyundai Sonata.
-Vehicle identification number (VIN) of the vehicle is 5NPEU46FX6_.
 This issue involves the combustion of a plastic fuel pump power supply connector inside the fuel tank of a 2006 Hyundai Sonata.
 A pin on the outer connector was also burnt.
 The pump actually still works - it only quit because the connectors burnt - including the connector inside the tank to the point that an electrical connection could not be made.
 If the fuel pump motor wore out after several thousand miles (usually well over 100k in most cars - not 68k) then I may understand an argument for the Hyundai service manager's contention that this is "normal wear".
 I believe that a connector burning inside a fuel tank is not "normal wear" and is also likely to be a safety hazard.
 Hyundai motors and the dealership have both been notified of my concerns and they show no indication of doing anything to correct it other than to replace the pump at my expense - undoubtedly with one of the same design.
 I took the old pump from their shop and I am keeping it for future evidence.
 The incident occurred when trying to re-start the vehicle after it had been parked.
 I don't plan on keeping the vehicle for another 68k miles because I'm concerned that we may need an undertaker instead of a tow truck the next time.
-It was 08/06/09 when this fuel pump issue happened.

-The vehicle's vehicle identification number (VIN) was KMHWF35H34_.
 2004 Hyundai Sonata had complete fuel system replaced.
 The consumer could hear load moaning and rumbling noises like pressure building up in the gas tank.
 The dealer replaced the fuel pump twice but the problem recurred.
-It was Aug.
-1, 2005 when this fuel pump issue occurred.

 See all problems of the 2004 Hyundai Sonata.

-The vehicle involved is a 2001 Hyundai Sonata.
-The vehicle identification number (VIN) of the car was KMHWF25S51_.
 Defective sensor for the fuel pump causing vehicle to stop dead.
 Other years and models were recalled.
-This issue happened on 08/06/2004.

 See all problems of the 2001 Hyundai Sonata.